lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

 ..  - Default target
 ..  - Description of what it does

 ..
-In this case, the content is filled in strings in the code itself, not in this reST document (see Guidance Doc for details).
+In this case, the content is filled in from strings in the code itself, not in this reST document (see Guidance Doc for details).

 .. - Ultimately, the parameter type will link to a documentation topic for that type (such as a class’s API reference).